sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	- The GNSS Error status - as reported by **PVTGeodetic Error**
 	- Connected to ESP32 GPIO pin 32
 - `RTK` - Real-Time Kinematic *(Yellow)*
-	- This LED has little or no functionality on the GNSSDO as the mosaic-T uses PPP, not RTK
+	- This LED has little or no functionality on the GNSSDO(+) as the mosaic-T uses PPP, not RTK
 	- Internally, it is connected to the mosaic-T GPLED2 pin
 	- It can be configured for (e.g.) TRACKLED if desired